 The appellate court also found Plaintiff’s counsel was incorrect in his assertion that Illinois Supreme Court Rule 408 protected the confidential nature of the settlement terms.
 Rule 408 provides that evidence of “furnishing or offering or promising to furnish – or accepting or offering or promising to accept – a valuable consideration in compromising or attempting to compromise the claim” and “conduct or statements made in compromise negotiations regarding the claim” is inadmissible “to prove liability… or to impeach through a prior inconsistent statement or contradiction[.]”
 Such evidence may, however, be admissible to establish bad faith.
 Here, the inquiries into settlement negotiations was to establish wrongdoing and Rule 408 offered no protection to Plaintiff.

-The appellate court found it significant that Plaintiff did not directly question the substantive accuracy of the settlement terms, which on their fact are irreconcilable with Plaintiff’s continued pursuit of her claim against the Defendants.
-Plaintiff, through counsel, affirmatively agreed to fully exonerate Dr. Puppala by providing a letter completely contradicting the factual bases of the lawsuit.
-She knew those letters would be sent to favorably influence regulatory or financial decisions involving Dr. Puppala, while simultaneously continuing her quest for money damages against the Defendants under theories she asserted were “mistaken.”
+The appellate court found it significant that Plaintiff did not directly question the substantive accuracy of the settlement terms, which on their face are irreconcilable with Plaintiff’s continued pursuit of her claim against the Defendants.
+Plaintiff, through counsel, affirmatively agreed to fully exonerate the physician by providing a letter completely contradicting the factual bases of the lawsuit.
+She knew those letters would be sent to favorably influence regulatory or financial decisions involving the doctor, while simultaneously continuing her quest for money damages against the Defendants under theories she asserted were “mistaken.”

 The appellate court dismissed the appeal as frivolous and not pursued in good faith.
 Further, it found Defendants entitled to their reasonable attorney fees and costs incurred as a result of defending against the frivolous appeal.
 The court also concluded that it could not turn a blind eye to Plaintiff’s counsel’s instruction to the court reporter to not provide the Defendants will a copy of the hearing transcript in contravention of the trial court order.
 As a result, the court instructed the clerk of the appellate court to forward a copy of the opinion to the Attorney Registration and Disciplinary Commission.